Pathanapuram: Transport

 The area is connected to the rest of the state by bus services of KSRTC and private buses.
-A KSRTC depot also situated in Pathanapuram.
-Three state highways namely Hill Highway, Main Eastern Highway and KP Road pass through the town.
+A KSRTC depot is also situated in Pathanapuram.
+Three state highways, namely Hill Highway, Main Eastern Highway and KP Road pass through the town.
 The Sabarimala bypass to Thiruvananthapuram starts at Pathanapuram and ends at Valakom.

 The nearest railway stations to the town is Avaneeswaram other nearby stations are Chengannur, Kollam, Kayamkulam, Punalur.

 Nearest airport is Trivandrum (80 km).